sawetr/AI-generated-image-and-document-metadata_UWA/README.md

 - Implemented validation pipeline (validate.py) and integrated validation results into CSV reports (Validation_Reports folder)
 - Added fuzzy and embedding-based semantic similarity checks for title and summary
 - Iteratively tested, debugged, and refined validation workflow against ground truth

+Yujie YANG
+- Linked the frontend with the AI model by writing app.py to handle image uploads, batch processing, and returning formatted metadata to the frontend.
+- Prepared ground truth files and joined the human evaluation for model assessment.

 Gideon Tan
 - Assisted in setting up MongoDB integrations (e.g. MongoDB Compass) through initial mocks of JSON metadata output through Streamlit.